-After filling 13 stories on the West Virginia Teacher’s Strike and finally 14 stories on the #PA18 special election, I really needed a vacation (especially considering that I canceled mine in August to file 15 stories on the Nissan union election).
+After filing 13 stories on the West Virginia Teacher’s Strike and finally 14 stories on the #PA18 special election, I really needed a vacation (especially considering that I canceled mine in August to file 15 stories on the Nissan union election).

 Now, we need your help to go cover the Oklahoma Teachers’ strike on the ground beginning April 2nd.